Continuous flight augering

 Continuous flight augering (CFA), also known as auger cast piling, is a technique used in construction to create a concrete deep foundation.

 Description

 A continuous flight auger drill is used to excavate a hole and concrete is injected through a hollow shaft under pressure as the auger is extracted.
 Reinforcement is then inserted after the auger is removed.
 This creates a continuous pile without ever leaving an open hole.

 Continuous flight augering can be used to construct a secant piled wall which can be used as a retaining wall or as shoring during excavation.
-Once initial piles are set with concrete, other shafts are augured between them, slicing into the original piles, with the new ones receiving rebar.
+Once initial piles are set with concrete, other shafts are augered between them, slicing into the original piles, with the new ones receiving rebar.
 The finished result is a continuous wall of reinforced concrete that aids and protects workers during excavation.

 History

 Continuous flight auger has been used in the United Kingdom since 1966.